Top 17 Software Developers in Turkey

 Armağan is the founder of Coyotiv School of Software Engineering in Berlin, where he trains the next generation of developers with an emphasis on modern practices.

-A full-stack software architect, he’s known in the Node.js world for creating cote (a popular Node.js microservices library) and other open-source projects.
-Armağan has over 20 years of coding experience, from Istanbul startups to leading engineering teams in Berlin.
-He co-founded Startup Kitchen (an early Turkish incubator) and leads Lonca, a free coding bootcamp for women in Turkey – reflecting his passion for diversity and mentorship in tech.
+He co-founded Startup Kitchen (an early Turkish incubator) and leads Lonca, a free coding bootcamp for women in Turkey.
 As a frequent conference speaker and Mozilla TechSpeaker alum, he has inspired many with talks on creative coding (even brain signal processing with JavaScript!).

-- LinkedIn: Armağan Amcalar
+- Linkedin: Armağan Amcalar

 - X (Twitter): @dashersw_TR